Splash at Berkeley

 Splash is one of the most exciting events that I have had the pleasure of participating in at Berkeley.
 I remember the kind of impact and impression that scientists had on me as a kid, and I relish the ability to be that person for somebody.

 Astronomy 98/198: Python for Astronomers

-In Spring 2018, I taught Astronomy 98/198: Python for Astronomers along with Makena Fetzer and Orion Lyau.
-Astronomy 98/198 is intended to be an introduction to Python and does not demand any prerequisites or prior coding experience.
+For the past two years, I’ve taught Astronomy 98/198: Python for Astronomers (Spring 2019, with O. Lyau, A. Ye, A. Xu, S. Berger, and R. Dana; Spring 2018, with M. Fetzer and O. Lyau).
+Astronomy 98/198 is a 2-unit introduction to astronomical Python and does not demand any prerequisites or prior coding experience.
 Emphasis is placed on application in data analysis settings, particularly with astronomical data sets.
-Astronomy 98/198 is a two-unit class affiliated with Democratic Education at Cal (DeCal).
-You can find the syllabus here.
-Our faculty sponsor was Mariska Kriek.
+Astronomy 98/198 is affiliated with Democratic Education at Cal (DeCal).
+You can find our syllabi here (Spring 2019) and here (Spring 2018).
+Our faculty sponsors have been Dan Weisz (Spring 2019) and Mariska Kriek (Spring 2018).